 - 3.1.
-Pupils are expected, at all times, to conduct themselves in a sensible, responsible manner while at school, attending school functions, or when representing the school at other venues. - 3.2.
-Pupils' conduct should reflect the spirit of the School's "Code of Conduct". - 3.3.
-Pupils are required to cooperate with all staff members and Senior Pupil Leaders.
-This includes giving one's name and other reasonable information when requested and acting in accordance with instructions issued by the staff member or Senior Pupil Leader. - 3.4.
-Pupils are not to take images or recordings of any staff members without the staff member's knowledge and permission.
+Students are expected, at all times, to conduct themselves in a sensible, responsible manner while at school, attending school functions, or when representing the school at other venues. - 3.2.
+Students' conduct should reflect the spirit of the School's "Code of Conduct".
+Our code of conduct is underpinned by Foundational Principles for Curricular (FPC) 2; Man is made in the image of God, and we therefore enact this policy in a way that respects and values the individual.
+Taking this into account, all students regardless of background, beliefs, sexual orientation, gender, nationality or culture will learn and participate in a safe physical and emotional environment, free from bullying and harassment. - 3.3.
+Students are required to cooperate with all staff members and Senior Student Leaders.
+This includes giving one's name and other reasonable information when requested and acting in accordance with instructions issued by the staff member or Senior Student Leader. - 3.4.
+Students are not to take images or recordings of any staff members without the staff member's knowledge and permission.
 No images or recordings of staff members are to be put on social media sites.
-Social media sites include, but are not limited to, MySpace, Facebook, Blogger, YouTube, Yahoo groups, MSN groups, Xanga.com, ANobii, Flickr, Snapchat, Instagram. - 3.5.
+Social media sites include, but are not limited to, MySpace, Facebook, Blogger, YouTube, Yahoo groups, MSN groups, Xanga.com, ANobii, Flickr, Snapchat, Instagram, Tiktok, Dischord. - 3.5.
 There is a total ban on cigarettes, alcoholic drinks, solvents, solvent-based glue, vaping equipment and other dangerous, unlawful or recreational drugs/substances at school, school functions, school related events such as sports, cultural or subject trips; while travelling to and from school; and at any other time where identification with Middleton Grange School is possible. - 3.6.
-Tattoos on pupils are not to be visible while at school or representing the school, unless an exemption has been given by the Principal. - 3.7.
-Boyfriend/girlfriend relationships should not be obvious at school or on occasions where pupils are representing the school.
+Tattoos on students are not to be visible while at school or representing the school, unless an exemption has been given by the Principal. - 3.7.
+Boyfriend/girlfriend relationships should not be obvious at school or on occasions where students are representing the school.
 Where a natural interest develops, it must be conducted so as not to be conspicuous, compromising or exclusive. - 3.8.
-Serious misconduct may lead to a stand-down or suspension from school where a pupil's gross misconduct or continual disobedience is a harmful or dangerous example to others.
-Serious misconduct can involve: continual defiance or disobedience of instructions or rules; acts of violence (physical and verbal) against others; acts of vandalism including actions which threaten the integrity of the school computer network; any illegal and/or recreational drug use, consumption of alcohol, smoking tobacco, vaping, solvent sniffing, or knowingly being in the presence of others who are so involved.
+Serious misconduct may lead to a stand-down or suspension from school where a student's gross misconduct or continual disobedience is a harmful or dangerous example to others.
+Serious misconduct can involve: continual defiance or disobedience of instructions or rules; acts of violence (physical and verbal) against others; theft; serious breaches of the school's cyber-safety and computer use agreements; sexual harassment; use of homophobic slurs; discrimination of any form acts of vandalism - including actions which threaten the integrity of the school computer network; any illegal and/or recreational drug use, consumption of alcohol, smoking tobacco, vaping, solvent sniffing, or knowingly being in the presence of others who are so involved.